pengolincoin/OLD-V1-pengolincoin/README.md

 If you want to use clang, ensure you set the environment variables `CC` and `CXX`.
 See the ubuntu instructions for an example.

-- `git clone -b master --single-branch https://github.com/covid19crypto/coronavirus-covid-19-crypto-currency-coin.git`
+- `git clone -b master --single-branch https://github.com/pengolincoin/pengolincoin.git`
-- 'cd covid19 (folder name)'
+- `cd pengolincoin (folder name)`
 - `mkdir build`
 - `cd build`
 - `cmake ..`